oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

     ![Create Clothing Lookup](./images/create-clothing-lookup1.png " ")

     *Note: Click the **Create Lookup Table** button only once.
-Then you will find the new table listed in the Object Browser.*
+Then, you will find the new table listed in the Object Browser.*

-16. The columns COLOR, DEPARTMENT, and CLOTHING in the **Products** table are renamed to COLOR\_ID, DEPARTMENT\_ID, and CLOTHING\_ID respectively, and their data type changed to NUMBER.
+16. The columns COLOR, DEPARTMENT, and CLOTHING in the **Products** table are renamed to COLOR\_ID, DEPARTMENT\_ID, and CLOTHING\_ID, respectively, and their data type is changed to NUMBER.
 Also, there are new tables containing the values of the products:
     - COLOR_LOOKUP
     - DEPARTMENT_LOOKUP
     - CLOTHING_LOOKUP

 The numeric value of the COLOR\_ID column will now store a reference to the system-assigned unique id of a particular color, whose name is stored in the new COLOR\_LOOKUP table.
-Similarly, the DEPARTMENT\_ID column references the id of a row in the DEPARTMENT\_LOOKUP table and CLOTHING\_ID references the id of a row in the CLOTHING\_LOOKUP table.
+Similarly, the DEPARTMENT\_ID column references the id of a row in the DEPARTMENT\_LOOKUP table, and CLOTHING\_ID references the id of a row in the CLOTHING\_LOOKUP table.

 ![Lookup table results](./images/lookup-table-results.png " ")

 ## Summary
-You now know how to add new columns to your existing tables, how to create lookup tables for reference information, and how to create and run a SQL script to populate your tables.
+You now know how to add new columns to your existing tables, create lookup tables for reference information, and create and run an SQL script to populate your tables.
 You may now **proceed to the next lab**.

 ## Acknowledgments

 - **Author** - Roopesh Thokala, Senior Product Manager
 - **Contributor** - Ankita Beri, Product Manager
-- **Last Updated By/Date** - Ankita Beri, Product Manager, October 2023
+- **Last Updated By/Date** - Ankita Beri, Product Manager, January 2024